Skip to content

 1. Request Parameters

 The PageParams model handles typical pagination query strings (?page=1&size=20).
+Use SortParams or PageSortParams when an endpoint also supports repeated multi-column sort parameters such as ?sort=name:asc&sort=created_at:desc.

 from typing import Annotated